 - Political Pressure: As Youth Intervention supporters, we have yet to create a strong political movement.
-With other groups pushing elected officials harder than we do, we are not a political threat and therefore easy for elected officials to not prioritize us.
+With other groups pushing elected officials harder than we do, we are not a political threat and therefore it’s easy for elected officials to not prioritize us.

-I (and we) have to own this issue and demand that things change.
+I (and we) have to own this issue and demand that things change

 Blaming political partisanship for Youth Intervention’s inadequate funding places the responsibility on others.
 It makes us feel good, but in truth, we are all responsible.
 We can’t blame anyone but ourselves if we are not fully using the appeal of Youth Intervention that easily overrides political partisanship.

 I feel very confident in stating that there is growing momentum for Youth Intervention.
 The more time I spend with state legislators, the more I realize that they are beginning to understand and moving toward uniting in a bipartisan manner to help our young people.